robhasacamera/CrystalButtonKit/README.md

 ### Other Feature

-It is worth noting that CUIExpandableButton fully supports dynamic type variants, dark mode, and the right to left layout direction.
+It is worth noting that CrystalButtonKit fully supports dynamic type variants, dark mode, and the right to left layout direction.

 ## Installation

-CUIExpandableButton supports Swift Package Manager.
+CrystalButtonKit supports Swift Package Manager.
 To use it the following to your `Package.swift` file:

 ```
 dependencies: [
-    .package(name: "CUIExpandableButton", url: "https://github.com/robhasacamera/CUIExpandableButton.git", from: "0.15.1")
+    .package(name: "CUIExpandableButton", url: "https://github.com/robhasacamera/CrystalButtonKit.git", from: "0.1.0")
 ],
 ```